n1netails/n1netails/readme.md

 ```

 ### Build individually
-To build the the different projects `cd` to the base of the project and run
+To build the the different projects `cd` to the base of the project (Ex. `cd /n1netails-api`) and run
 ```bash
 mvn clean package
 ```